RadioNinjaPirata/radioninjapirata.github.io/radio_stonerrock.md

 # Featured artists

-We are a new and building daily.
+We are a new project and building daily.
 We are adding the links for all the artists featured and adding more artists.
 Stay tuned! :-)

 No. | Band | links
 --- | ---- | -----